qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

   assert_that(session.is_accessible_for(co_facilitator), is_(True))
 ```

-We are using [test data builders](/2020/10/09/test-data-builders.html) here.
+`aValidDiagnosticSession` and `aValidFacilitator` are examples of [test data builders](/2020/10/09/test-data-builders.html).

 ## Effects

-We force ourselves to state our intent explicitly first, which helps in design.
+We force ourselves to state our intent first, which helps in design.
+This again
-This is again a small, quick feedback loop, helping us to get clear where we
+provides a low-cost, fast feedback loop, helping us to get clear where we want
-want to go.
+to go.

 The test is focused on the outcome, which helps to reduce clutter, unnecessary
 setup code.
 We prevent our test from wandering around, instead it will go